 The course may also make you eligible for an insurance discount on your boat or personal watercraft (PWC).

-Spartanburg Water will be conducting free boater education classes (instructor-led) on 4/15, 5/20 and 6/17 at New Prospect Fire Department located at 8591 Hwy 9 Inman, SC, 29349.
+Spartanburg Water's last free DNR certified boater education class of 2017 (instructor-led) is scheduled for June 17 at New Prospect Fire Department located at 8591 Hwy 9 Inman, SC, 29349.
 The classes are from 9 a.m.-3 p.m.
-To register for a class, click here.
+To register, click here.
 All students must have their Social Security number to take and pass this class.

 If a student can not attend these classes they can take an internet course for $30 or order the Boat South Carolina video home-study course and mail-in test here.